-An allergic response occurs when a person's immune system reacts abnormally to a common substance in the environment.
-That substance, known as an allergen, causes an inflammation response in the body that may range from mild to life-threatening.
-Worldwide, as many as 30 percent of people are afflicted with allergies and the numbers are growing.
+An allergic response occurs when your immune system reacts abnormally to a common substance in the environment.
+That substance, known as an allergen, causes an inflammatory response in the body that may range from mild to life-threatening.

 Contact allergies occur when an allergen touches a person's skin.

 The symptoms of this type of allergy are usually confined to the area of contact with the skin.

 Natural allergens include poison oak, poison ivy, and ragweed.

 Though annoying, a contact allergy is rarely dangerous.

 The best way to deal with a contact allergy is to identify and avoid the irritant.
 Treatments may include creams or ointments to help calm symptoms, antihistamines to prevent an allergic reaction, or, in the most serious cases, an anti-inflammatory medication such as prednisone.